armory/docs/content/en/includes/armory-operator/spin-kust-repo.md

-Armory maintains the `spinnakaker-kustomize-patches` [repo](https://github.com/armory/spinnaker-kustomize-patches), which contains common configuration options for Armory Enterprise or Spinnaker as well as helper scripts.
+Armory maintains the `spinnakaker-kustomize-patches` [repo](https://github.com/armory/spinnaker-kustomize-patches), which contains common configuration options for Armory Continuous Deployment or Spinnaker as well as helper scripts.
 The patches in this repo give you a reliable starting point when adding and removing features.

 >Configuration in this repository is meant for Armory Continuous Delivery.
 To
 >make it compatible with Spinnaker instead, apply the